miklevin/MikeLev.in/_posts/2025-03-09-agentic-frameworks-vs-browser-automation.md

 with a model, presumably through its response format, something in the OpenAI API Syntax I presume, that deliberately means: execute this function.

+## Reflecting on Chain of Reasoning and Agent Frameworks

 Okay, good to keep in mind.
 But none-the-less, I can see that this dynamic back-and-forth chain of reasoning that I saw Goose AI do last month and see Manus.im doing over the past few days is what I want to use or build.
 It's a